Trustpoint-Project/trustpoint/docs/source/test_plan/approach_strategy.rst

 Integration/System Testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Integration testing will leverage `Python Cucumber (behave) <https://behave.readthedocs.io/en/latest/>`_ to create behavior-driven development (BDD) test scenarios.
+Integration testing will leverage :term:`behave` to create :term:`BDD` test scenarios.
 This approach will allow us to define tests in plain language that are easy to understand for both technical and non-technical stakeholders.
 The scenarios will focus on validating the interactions between Trustpoint components,